danmohedano/scikit-qlearn/docs/source/index.rst

 Welcome to scikit-qlearn's documentation!
 =========================================
 This package offers a variety of functions and classes related to quantum computing and quantum enhanced machine learning algorithms.
+From data encoding to clustering algorithms based on quantum subroutines.

-The package makes use of the open-source `Qiskit SDK <https://qiskit.org/>`_ for the execution of quantum processes.
+The package makes use of the open-source `Qiskit SDK <https://qiskit.org/>`_ for the execution of the quantum subroutines, which gives access to simulators and real quantum computers.

-It was orginally developed as part of my end-of-degree thesis for my Computer Engineering degree at UAM.
+The package was orginally developed as a proof of concept as part of my end-of-degree thesis for my Computer Engineering degree at UAM.

+You can find more information about the package and development in the `project page <https://github.com/danmohedano/scikit-qlearn>`_ on Github.

 Installation
 -------------